mainmatter/playbook/project-procedure/digital-products/README.md

-Based on the gathered facts, the project team will be able to define a high-level objective for the project (e.g. a web application that allows customers to configure the company's product according to their needs and order that configuration via the company's website).
+Based on the gathered facts, the project team will be able to define a high-level objective for the project (e.g. a web application that allows customers to configure the company's products according to their needs and order that configuration via the company's website).
 That information should be written down in a short (aiming for about one page) mission statement document to clearly express the project's scope and goals.
 We also recommend defining one